BoogeyMan24/discordbot/README.md

 # Economy DiscordBot

-An economy discord bot that uses mongodb to store users progress.
+An economy discord bot that uses mongodb to store user's prograss.

 This is far from done and not updated currently.